 Tragically, in John Allen’s writings, he referred often to the “Bible Thumpers,” that he is called a “faggot” by such people, or has been dehumanized by similar language.
 We will address this issue later on, in terms of how to show love and respect to homosexuals – by treating them better than their homosexuality, by treating them as having been made in God’s image.
 But here we can note some deep pain on his own part.

 And here again we have a classic example of eisegesis.
-It is needful to quote the whole text from Matthew 19:
+It is needful to quote Matthew 19:3-12:

-“The disciples said to him, ‘If this is the situation between a husband and wife, it is better not to marry.’
+“The disciples said to him, ‘If this is the cause between a man has with his wife, they should not marry.’ ”

 Allen’s shaping of the passage neglects the whole context.
 The Pharisees are trying to trap Jesus, and they misrepresent the words of Moses by saying divorce can be arbitrary from the man’s perspective.
 Jesus’s response is to root himself in the order of creation and declare the goodness and normalcy of man and woman in faithful marriage.
 It is not to be broken.
 But then the Pharisees press him with Moses’s instructions concerning when divorce is allowable (when a wife is “indecent,” that is, exposes her nakedness [Hebrew term erah] with a seductive purpose that may or may not involve actual adultery; cf. Deuteronomy 24:1-4).
 Jesus then says that Moses allowed it due to their hardness of heart – “but it was not this way from the beginning.”
-He then carves out the only exception – “marital unfaithfulness” (porneia in the Greek, the root for pornography as we looked at earlier in its nature and cognate effects).
+He then carves out the only exception – “fornication” (porneia in the Greek, which includes any extra-marital sexual union).

 So the disciples, in view of such a high standard for marriage, muse that it might be better not to marry, than to run the risk of divorce and the messy situations to which it leads.
 Jesus’s assumptions are clear – his instructions are based on the order of creation, and in the face of its reversal, how then to live in the reversal of the reversal.
 How to live for the divorcee, and how to live for the one who never marries – two situations not a part of the order of creation, but for whom redemptive counsel is needed in the face of their brokenness.